MarcelGarus/server/README.md

 TODOs in no particular order:

 * actually host the server
-* use proper mime types
+* set up uptime monitoring using statuscake
 * HTTPS
   * support HTTPS
   * redirect HTTP to HTTPS
 * authenticate admin
+* app
   * visits
-  * write an app for it
   * statistics about which pages were visited how often
   * shortcuts
-  * write an app for it
-  * make previews in social messenges beautiful
+* contact
+* use proper mime types
+* files
 * blog
-  * html-encode content
-  * blog overview page
   * add `link` tags to previous and next article
-* contact
 * pay
   * redirect to PayPal
   * calculate amount
-* files
-* set up uptime monitoring using statuscake
+* make shortcut previews in social messenges beautiful